opral/monorepo/inlang/guides/build-a-global-svelte-app/build-a-global-svelte-app.md

 If you have any questions, feel free to ask them in our [Discord](https://discord.gg/CNPfhWpcAa) or open a discussion on [GitHub](https://github.com/opral/monorepo/discussions).

 You can reference an example project on [GitHub](https://github.com/opral/monorepo/tree/main/inlang/source-code/paraglide/paraglide-js-adapter-sveltekit/example).

-This guide is based on `paraglide-js 1.1.0`, `paraglide-js-adapter-sveltekit 0.1.0`, `plugin-message-format 2.0.0`, `m-function-matcher 0.5.0.` and `paraglide-js-adapter-vite 1.0.0-prerelease.2`.